-The process of computing the parse graph representation of the input face image is to infer the hidden variables generating the image, as in Eq.
-9 and Eq.
-11. This part of work is the integration and extension of the grammatical face model[45] and generative hair model[9] in our group, for self-containment, we briefly discuss step 1 in the following three subsections:
+The process of computing the parse graph representation of the input face image is to infer the hidden variables generating the image, as in (9) and (11).
+This part of work is the integration and extension of the grammatical face model [45] and generative hair model [9] in our group; for self-containment, we briefly discuss step 1 in the following three paragraphs.